sandorkakuk/Archi3/README.md

 Each release bears the name of an endangered species.
 The background images for the editions are taken from the [WWF](https://www.worldwildlife.org/species/directory?direction=desc&sort=extinction_status) pages.

-WWF® and ©1986 Panda Symbol are owned by WWF.
-All rights reserved.
+<sub>WWF® and ©1986 Panda Symbol are owned by WWF.
+All rights reserved.</sub>